First Year or Pre-Major Students

-The following items must be submitted and received by the application deadline to be considered for admissions to the Interactive Media Design major.
+The following items must be submitted and received by April 1st, 2021 to be considered for admissions to the Interactive Media Design major for Autumn 2021.
 To be considered for admissions, you are also required to complete the University's admission requirements.
 Applicants who have completed or will complete the IMD prerequisites are reviewed by the IMD admissions committee.
 It is the applicant’s responsibility to prepare the necessary documents to be submitted by the application deadline.
 (Note: Please consult the UW Bothell admissions page for information about how to apply to other majors or to enter the campus as a pre-major.)

 Current UW Bothell Pre-Major Students

-Current UW Bothell pre-major students will submit the online internal application form.
+Current UW Bothell pre-major students will submit their application through the online internal application form.
 If you have questions about major requirements, admission process, or application status, please contact a First Year and Pre-Major program advisor.